 | Manipur CM urges inclusion of Imphal–Guwahati route under UDAN to improve affordable air connectivity in the state.
 (Rep. Image) |

-In a letter addressed to the Union Minister, Singh highlighted the challenges faced by citizens due to limited travel options and high airfares on the Imphal–Guwahati sector.
-He noted that ticket prices on this route remain significantly higher compared to similar routes in other Northeastern states with comparable distances.
+In a letter addressed to the Union Civil Aviation Minister on Monday, the Chief Minister highlighted the difficulties faced by residents due to limited flight options and comparatively high airfares on the Imphal–Guwahati sector.
+He stated that despite being one of the most important air links for Manipur, ticket prices on the route remain significantly higher than fares on similar routes connecting other Northeastern states with comparable distances.

 ALSO READ: Kuki Bodies, VPC Condemn Bomb Attack on KZC Chairman’s Residence